How to Read Nutrition Labels PDF

 This section shows how much a nutrient in a serving of food contributes to a total daily diet based on a 2,000-calorie diet.
 The %DV helps you gauge whether a food is high or low in a particular nutrient.
 Generally, a %DV of 5% or less is considered low, while 20% or more is considered high.

-By understanding these sections, you can make informed choices about your food intake and ensure a balanced and healthy diet.
+Understanding these sections lets your client choose foods well and ensure a balanced and healthy diet.

 How to read a nutrition label